rhyslwells/Data-Archive/content/standardised/structured data.md

   - data_modeling
   - data_storage
 ---
-Structured data refers to data that has been formatted into a well-defined schema ([[Database schema]]).
+Structured data refers to data that has been formatted into a well-defined schema ([[Database Schema]]).
 An example would be data that is stored with precisely defined columns in a relational [[Database]] or excel spreadsheet.
 Examples of ==structured fields could be age, name, phone number, credit card numbers or address.== Storing data in a structured format allows it to be easily understood and queried by machines and with tools such as SQL.

 ## Example of structure data